quii/learn-go-with-tests/math.md

 }
 ```

-Remember how SVGs start with 0 from the top of the Y axis?
-To place the second
+Remember how SVGs plot their coordinates from the top left hand corner?
+To place
-hand at midnight we say that it hasn't moved from the centre of the clockface on
+the second hand at midnight we expect that it hasn't moved from the centre of
-the X axis - still 150 - and the Y axis is the length of the hand 'up' from the
+the clockface on the X axis - still 150 - and the Y axis is the length of the
-centre; 150 minus 90.
+hand 'up' from the centre; 150 minus 90.

 ### Try to run the test